crate/crate-sample-apps/php-slim/documentation.md

 require 'vendor/autoload.php'
 ```

-### Connecting to a Crate Cluster
+### Connecting to a CrateDB Cluster
-To connect to a cluster, Crate follows standard PDO syntax to form a data source name string ([dsn](https://en.wikipedia.org/wiki/Data_source_name)) and connect to it.
+To connect to a cluster, CrateDB follows standard PDO syntax to form a data source name string ([dsn](https://en.wikipedia.org/wiki/Data_source_name)) and connect to it.

 ```php
 require_once 'vendor/autoload.php';